510-s-Mickey/git-homework/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to CSC510 Git

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to CSC510 Git !
 We value your contributions and appreciate your time and effort.
 To ensure the process is smooth and that all contributions are high quality, please follow the guidelines below.

 ## How Can You Contribute?